rolandrgarceau/linked-lists/README.md

 ## Gotchas

 'node' object has no attribute 'next' if we initialize with 'init' and not __init__ .
 Watch what you write!
 It will work and fail at runtime.

-See if you can figure out why the .ipynb file will not print_reversed.
+### Adding recursive features

+The .ipynb file has a print_reversed method.
+To write this function we need to know a few things about the nature of this linked list.
+First, when a node is created, it becomes the 'root' or 'head' node.
+What denotes this?
+The links are the self.next attributes in the linked list class